-CNN contributor Dana Joseph says that American Indian culture is “alive and thriving.”
+CNN contributor Dana Joseph says that Native culture is “alive and thriving.”

 “Think Native American culture has been co-opted by casinos, twisted by inaccurate films, relegated to the rez or buried with arrowheads?
 No chance,” Joseph writes on CNN.com.